Worklytics/psoxy/docs/troubleshooting.md

 cd ../impl/aws
 mvn package
 ```
-That may give you some clues as to what went wrong.

-You can also look for a file called `last-build.log` in the directory where your Terraform
-configuration resides.

 Some problems we've seen:
   - **Maven repository access** - the build process must get various dependencies from a remote